aal80/agentcore-workshops/building-ai-agents/m00-bootstrap.md

 1. Main editing window.
 This is where you'll be making changes to project files.
 1. Terminal window.
 This is where you'll be running commands.

-## Step 4: Enable Transaction Search
+## Step 4: Enable Transactional Search

-This step enables Transaction Search, a capability which will allow you to get enhanced observability for your agents running on AgentCore.
+This step enables Transactional Search, a capability which will allow you to get enhanced observability for your agents running on AgentCore.

 To enable Transactional Search, run the following command in VS Code Terminal: